1. What is the Dependants’ Protection Scheme (DPS)?

 a. complete the opt-back form at the overleaf of the opt-out letter and email the completed form to us at email@example.com within 30 days from the date of the opt-out letter, or

-b. if after 30 days from the opt-out, we will require a new Proposal Form.
+c. if after 120 days from renewal date, we will require a new Proposal Form.
 Please click here to download the Proposal Form.
 Approval of the application will be subject to satisfactory health underwriting.

 29. Why did my policy lapse?